 central parts distributor (CPD), n—the manufacturer or supplier, or Both, of many of the parts and fixtures used in this test method.
 (D6894)

-3.2.3.1 Discussion-Because of the need for availability, rigorous inspection, and control of many of the parts used in this test method, companies having the capabilities to provide the needed services have been selected as the official suppliers for the Sequence VIE test method.
+3.2.3.1 Discussion-Because of the need for availability, rigorous inspection, and control of many of the parts used in this test method, companies having the capabilities to provide the needed services have been selected as the official suppliers for the Sequence VIF test method.
 These companies work closely with the Test Procedure Developer and with the ASTM groups associated with the test method to help ensure that the critical engine parts used in this test method are available to the testing industry and function satisfactorily.

 3.2.4 engine hours, n—cumulative time that ignition is powered after engine installation.